 2. Try a "green" dish detergent, like what is sold at Trader Joe's.

 3. Do not use the drying cycle on your dishwasher.
 Hand dry your flatware whenever you have the time and energy.

 4. Use a rubbing compound to remove spots.
-If you don't care for the process of making a paste of baking soda, Crest toothpaste makes a nice, very mild rubbing compound; just a dab in your finger tips and rubbing the flatware works well.
+If you don't care for the process of making a paste of baking soda [linked by editor to product info at Amazon], Crest toothpaste makes a nice, very mild rubbing compound; just a dab in your finger tips and rubbing the flatware works well.
 Crest also works for water stains on wood, with a very fine steel wool and a light and even hand.
 You can always purchase a silver or metal polishing compound, but it isn't really necessary and is really time consuming as it requires hand washing afterward to be sure the compound is completely removed before using.

 5. Alternatively, you can purchase an ultrasonic cleaner.
-I like the Samson Ultrasonic Washer, as it is good for vegetables and dishes and fits right in the sink.
+I like the Samson Ultrasonic Washer [linked by editor to product info at Amazon], as it is good for vegetables and dishes and fits right in the sink.
 It does require a plug.
 At around 300.00 usd, it is quite a bit cheaper than replacing your household pipes.

 6. Add a filter to your kitchen sink if you have old amalgam or mixed metal pipes.
 This is just common health sense - you don't want to consume all those metals.
 Also, when washing flatware, cold water is just fine.
 Hot water leaches metals from the pipes.
 If you run the cold water for a few minutes to relieve the local pipe of metal build up, fewer of the metals from the pipes will contaminate the flatware - - and you.

 7. When you get a chance, watch How It's Made on the Discovery channel when the flatware segment is on.

 Another interesting topic would be, what makes it 0, 8 or 10, and how is it applied in manufacturing?